riceset/Hugo/content/articles/Introduction-to-pointers-in-C.md

 }
 ```

-Now, we can call the swap function on main and see if it actually works.
+Now, we can call the swap function on main and see if it works.
 ```c
 int main(int argc, char **argv)
 {